Nemocas/AbstractAlgebra.jl/docs/src/free_module.md

 Vector spaces are simply free modules over a field.

+The implementation of generic free modules can be found in `src/generic/FreeModule.jl`.

 The free module of a given rank over a given ring is made unique on the system by caching them (unless an optional `cache` parameter is set to `false`).